Myrmecophyte: Ants feeding plants

 Myrmecotrophy, meaning "ant-fed," is the ability of plants to absorb nutrients from debris piles left by ant nests or, in the case of Nepenthes bicalcarata, from ant egesta.
 The tropical tree Cecropia peltata obtains 98% of its nitrogen from the waste deposited by its ant counterparts.

-A recent study by Chanam et al. showed that plants bearing domatia can be favoured even before the establishment of a specialised protection-based symbiosis, as nutritional benefits can be provided by a motley set of domatia residents that could include multiple species of ant (including protective, non-protective and even plant-damaging species such as Crematogaster dohrni) as well as other invertebrates, including as arboreal earthworms.
+A 2014 study by Chanam et al. showed how domatia could evolve without a specialised protection-based symbiosis.
+Nutritional benefits can be provided by multiple species of ant (including protective, non-protective and even plant-damaging species) and other invertebrates.
+The myrmecophyte Humboldtia brunonis sometimes bears domatia, whereas all individuals produce extrafloral nectar.
+Domatia-bearing H. brunonis plants have greater fruit set and hence greater reproductive success, than those without domatia.
+Plant tissues near domatia received additional nitrogen compounds from the harboured species.

-Only some individuals of the myrmecophyte Humboldtia brunonis (found in the Western Ghats of India) bear domatia on some of their branches, while all individuals produce extrafloral nectar.
-Each domatium is formed by modified swollen and hollow internodes.
-These domatia have a self-opening slit that allows access to the domatium interior and are prone to interloping residents (including many species of non-protective ants and the arboreal earthworm Perionyx pullus) in addition to the protective ants.

-Earlier studies established that domatia-bearing H. brunonis plants have greater fruit set, hence greater reproductive success, than H. brunonis plants without domatia.
-Plant tissues near domatia received 17% and 9% of their nitrogen from the ants (protective and non-protective) and the earthworm respectively.
-The absorbed nutrients also travelled to distant branches; hence, fruit set was not different between branches with and without domatia.
-This study demonstrated that non-protective interlopers in the domatia still contribute to the greater wellbeing of the plant by contributing to plant nutrition.

 Ants as defense

 Since plants provide essential resources for ants, the need to protect the plant and those resources is extremely important.
 Many myrmecophytes are defended from both herbivores and other competing plants by their ant symbionts.
 Acacia cornigera, for example, is thoroughly guarded by its obligate ant partner, Pseudomyrmex ferruginea.
 A single colony of P. ferruginea may contain more than 30,000 ants, and can tend multiple Acacia trees.
 The soldier ants are extremely aggressive, patrolling the trees twenty-four hours a day.
 Any disturbance to the tree alerts ants, who then recruit more workers from inside the horn domatia.
 These ants defend the Acacia by biting, violently stinging, and pruning any trespassers.
-The ants keep the plant free from other insects and vertebrate herbivores, from invading fungi and also from other plants.
+The ants keep the plant free from other insects, vertebrate herbivores, invading fungi, and other plants.